g-ohara/tex-template/README.md

 # tex-template

-Minimal template for LaTeX.
+Minimal template for TeX.

 ## What is tex-template?

-When you write a $\LaTeX{}$ document, you need to compile the source code to a PDF to see how the document looks.
+When you write a TeX document, you need to compile the source code to a PDF to see how your document looks.
-But the generated PDF file is not only large but also redundant (contains information equivalent to the source code) and should not be included in your repo.
+But the generated PDF file is not only large but also redundant (contains information equivalent to the source code) and should not be included in your repository.
 But you may need to read it on the go or share it with someone.
 Upload it to Google Drive?
 No, use **tex-template**.

-You can easily compile your $\LaTeX{}$ code to a PDF file locally, and do not need to neither include it in your remote repository nor upload it to Google Drive.
+You can easily compile your TeX code to a PDF file locally, and do not need to neither include it in your remote repository nor upload it to remote storage.
-All you need to do is to tag your commit.
+All you need to do is to push your commit.
 GitHub Actions will compile the source code to a PDF file and add it to your release.